tc10815/ParkEzAI/README.md

   - [x] identify cars and open spaces.
   - [x] recommend best spaces
   - [x] identify overparked cars
-- [ ] **Step 3:** Implement Functional Requirements 3.1, 3.2, and 3.3 by integrating Step 2's scripts with Django
+- [x] **Step 3:** Implement Functional Requirements 3.1, 3.2, and 3.3 by integrating Step 2's scripts with Django
   - [x] Create a API JPEG upload receiver for camera feeds (currently just to receive Coldwater, Michigan, but should be scalable to receive many uploads from different lots)
   - [x] Create auto uploader for Coldwater, MI lot, uploads to ParkEz every 30 minutes
-  - [ ] Create view that shows Coldwater, MI to public, included ML results and best space (3.2)
+  - [x] Create view that shows Coldwater, MI to public, included ML results and best space (3.2)
-  - [ ] Create view with search that shows all available parking lots (including placeholders) to public (3.1)
+  - [x] Create view shows all available parking lots (including placeholders) to public (3.1)
-  - [ ] Create a API endpoint that usable for general external websites and apps that shows public lot data, and make a demo (3.3)
+  - [x] Create a API endpoint that usable for general external websites and apps that shows public lot data (3.3)
 - [ ] **Step 4:** Implement Functional Requirements 2.1, 2.3  and 2.3 by integrating Step 2's scripts with Django (Requirement 2.4 will be done later)
 - [ ] **Step 5:** Implement Advertisement system (Functional requirement 4.1, 4.2, 4.3)
 - [ ] **Step 6:** Implement model email and payment systems (Functional Requirements 5.1 and 5.2), which are integrated for all account types